 What is Baptism?

-First, baptism itself does not save you.
-We are saved through trusting in Jesus’ death and resurrection, and baptism is where that trust goes public.
+Baptism itself does not save you.
+We are saved through trusting in Jesus’ death and resurrection.
 Scripture is clear that through faith our sins are forgiven, we’re counted righteous by God, and we’re reconciled to God (Rom.
 3:21–31; 4:1–8; 5:1–11).
 Baptism depicts all these realities, but it doesn’t create them.

 Interested in Baptism?

-Maybe you have some more questions about the act of baptism or how it ties into the gospel.
-Maybe you're ready to be baptized and you want to sign up now.
-In either case, we want to hear from you!
+Maybe you have some more questions about the act of baptism or how it relates to the gospel.
+Maybe you're ready to be baptized and you want to connect with the elders to discuss your decision.